 Make it pretty, but not too pretty

 Of course, a home with beautiful gardens and magazine-worthy grass looks amazing, and you’ll likely hear compliments from neighbours and friends every time they visit, but this kind of yard is a lot of work.
 If you choose to invest a significant amount of money into landscaping with extensive gardens and trees then your home may only appeal to a small number of people.
+If you have dead trees you’ll want to hire one these tree removal companies in AZ to help get them out.
 Wait, what?
 Yes, almost everyone enjoys the look of a professionally landscaped yard but not every buyer will want, or be able, to put the same amount of time and money into that you did.
 Having a yard that is too high maintenance can turn off potential buyers, especially if it’s their first home or they live a busy lifestyle with children and growing commitments.

-Again, by staying conservative but having well cared for lawns and even a small garden with a few trees allows for the new buyer to appreciate that you’ve taken care of this yard and give them confidence that the house was well looked after.
+Again, by staying conservative but using the First Call Tree services to care for lawns and even a small garden with a few trees allows for the new buyer to appreciate that you’ve taken care of this yard and give them confidence that the house was well looked after.
 If the yard is too much for them they might feel overwhelmed or they simply may not like the direction you took.